Azerbaijan–Organization of Turkic States relations

-Relations between Turkic Council and Azerbaijan started from the year of 2009 until present.
-Taking into account of the establishment date (October 3, 2009) of the organization, Azerbaijan continues relations as a member of the founding country.
+Relations between Turkic Council and Azerbaijan have continued from 2009 until present.
+Taking into account the establishment date (October 3, 2009) of the organization, Azerbaijan continues relations as a founding member of the council.

 Trade, investment, and the economy

 Economic relations among the member states considered as the main field that Turkic Council emphasizes cooperation and arranges several meetings and activities in order to achieve improvements.
 According to the First meeting of the Ministers of Economy held in Astana in 2011, the Working Groups on Entrepreneurship was launched in order to improve investment conditions and foster diversification of the economy in member states.
 A number of Business Forums were organized on the base of this meeting where several businesspersons from the member countries attended in.
 In October 2014, the Third Business Forum held in Nakhchivan, Azerbaijan after the Fourth meeting of the Ministers of Economy of the Turkic Speaking States in Issyk-Kul on 19–20 June 2014.